THE REPORT CARD

 Here's the idea in plain words.
 While a card sits in the mail-in queue, the money you spent on it is stuck.
 It can't buy your next deal.
 If you flip cards, that waiting has a price you can actually calculate, and once you know it, the show-versus-mail decision gets simple.

 Two things move the answer.
 A pricier card locks up more money, so each month of waiting costs more and the show fee earns its keep sooner.
 And a longer queue piles up more missed months, so even a modest card can eventually justify the fee.
 That's why the numbers in this table fall as you read across: the more waiting you skip, the less the card needs to be worth.
-Each cell is the smallest card value where paying the $69 premium breaks even.
+Each cell is the smallest card value where paying the $150 Express premium breaks even.

 Your monthly rateSaves 2 monthsSaves 3 monthsSaves 5 months